1899 Ceram earthquake

-On 30 September 1899 the island of Ceram, Dutch Indies, was struck by an Ms = 7.8 earthquake, which was accompanied by a 10-metre tsunami.
-According to the Batavian Magnetic and Meteorological Observatory, the shock occurred at 01:42.2 hours, Amahei local time.
-Dr. R. D. M. Verbeek's study about the quake and its effects was published in his Short Report about the earth- and sea-quake in Ceram, the 30th September 1899, and is the only extensive source on the Ceram earthquake.
+On 30 September 1899 the island of Ceram, Dutch East Indies, was struck by an Ms 7.8 earthquake which was accompanied by a 10-meter landslide-induced tsunami.
+According to the Batavian Magnetic and Meteorological Observatory, the shock occurred at 01:42 AM Amahei local time.
+The study about the quake and its effects was published by Dr. R. D. M. Verbeek in an article named Short Report about the earth- and sea-quake in Ceram, the 30th September 1899, which serves as the only extensive source on this earthquake.

 Earthquake and tsunamis

 The Ceram earthquake is ranked among the tectonic quakes.
 The epicenter of the quake is shown in Figure 1.
 From there the quake spread in all directions.
 The most forceful spread went west and east, presumably through an old crack or tear in the Earth's crust.

 The 1899 Ceram earthquake had nothing to do with the 1898 Ambon earthquake.
 The first-mentioned took place along one of the many concentric cracks, the latter one took place along a radial crack.
 The earthquake was especially heavy in the Elpaputih-bay.
 Presumably because, as calculations suggest, the epicenter of the shock was located in the mountains west of the bay.
 These calculations were confirmed by visual inspection of the mountain rocks, which showed signs of fracture and breaking due to the quake.
 The earthquake itself would not have been responsible for a lot of damage, were it not that the several parts of the shore broke off due to the quake and fell into the sea, creating a severe tsunami that flooded the shores and the nearby located villages.